Ponnukku Thanga Manasu (TV series)

-Crossover and special episodes

-It had a crossover with the serial Sundari Neeyum Sundaram Naanum from 27 November 2019 to 2 December 2019.
-They were one-hour episodes still the week.
-The episodes were based on the marriage of Velu and Thamilzharasi.
-(Episodes 354-357).
-It was directed by Harrison.

 Synopsis

 Prashanth's wedding kicks off the show.
 He is the eldest of the three sons of Sethulakshmi and Lakshmanan Pillai.
 They come from a well-to-do family.
 Prashanth was caught in the middle Divya from the Sekaran family by Sethulakshmi, a dominating and greedy mother.
 Sethulakshmi, on either hand, was not delighted that Divya would be welcomed into their household with a worthless grant and a small amount of wealth.
 She only wants Divya's money.
 She made issues for Divya and her parents by abusing her position as Divya's mother-in-law.
 Mayuri, Prashanthan's cousin, inquired about the family's situation.

 She planned to destabilize Prashanthan and Divya's marriage to marry Prashanthan.
 Meanwhile, Sethulakshmi found out that Divya's jewelry are all fake, so she brings Divya back to their house.
 And later finds out that it is a settlement between Prashanthan and Govindhan, Divya's father.
 At last, Sethulakshmi realises her mistake and feels sorry for Divya and Prashanth for treating her in a bad way where she is arrested and Prashanth and Divya live happily after years of torture of Sethulakshmi.
 Whereas Veni was thrown out due to nonsense which she played in the house.